The effect of side walls on the stability of falling films: Future work

 \section{Future work}

 {The results presented in this work can stimulate future research.
 The biglobal stability problem results in a multiple stability modes with comparable growth rates.
 This could lead to very rich non-linear dynamics, especially that the stability modes are structural harmonics of each other \citep{ducimetiere2021effects}.
 One way to examine this can be through three-dimensional direct numerical simulations which was previously carried out for falling films but with periodic boundary conditions in the spanwise direction \citep{dietze2014three}.
 Moreover, the excitation introduced by the paddle can be included in the theoretical model as a forcing term.
 The forced problem can also be solved and compared to the existing autonomous problem as in the work of \cite{fabre2020acoustic}.
-Furthermore, a new experimental setup can be manufactured to examine the destabilising behaviour of side walls.
 Finally, there exist a plethora of applications that involve volatile liquid films falling down a heated surface.
 The instabilities induced by thermocapillary forces \textit{(S-mode}) or vapour recoil (\textit{E-mode}) were only examined in the two dimensional configurations in the classical Orr-Sommerfeld problem \citep{mohamed2020linear} or in the long wave expansion regime \citep{mohamed2021spatiotemporal}.
 The analysis of the effect of spanwise confinement on this kind of instabilities is of great benefit due to the intrinsic spanwise nature of the thermal instabilities. }